Genivia/ugrep/README.md

                   exist, the GREP_PATH environment variable is used as the path to FILE.
 If     that     fails,     looks    for    FILE    in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
+Empty files contain no patterns, thus nothing is matched.
 This option may be repeated.

            --format=FORMAT
                   Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT for  the  `%'  fields.
 Options -A, -B, -C, -y, and -v are dis- abled.

            --free-space